-“Technology and coffee are definitely marrying,” says Paton Marshall, former area manager for Equator Coffee and team lead for SMB business at Revel Systems.
-“It’s happening not only in the roasting area, but also in the store.
+“Technology and coffee are marrying,” says Paton Marshall, former area manager for Equator Coffee and product manager of hardware and services at Revel Systems.
+“It’s happening not only in the roasting area but also in the store.
 Customers want efficiency without sacrificing the relationship they’ve developed with their baristas.”
-Today’s iPad POS System is a critical tech component for any coffee shop.
-Uniquely positioned to bolster coffee operations, POS platforms offer a number of tools for operators.
-The following article explores POS features playing a key role in the surge of coffee industry tech.